AMPIC/PICTorch/README.md

 # PICTorch

-PICTorch is a fork of the Photontorch simulator to enable free and open-source simulation of silicon photonic integrated circuits (PICs).
+PICTorch is a fork of the Photontorch simulator to enable free, open-source and rapid simulation of silicon photonic integrated circuits (PICs).
 The code extensions contains a set of libraries of components and process primitives which can be customized to any foundry process.

 - Vishal Saxena [vsaxena@udel.edu]